Home > About > An essential service

 Creating value in new ways: that’s what the circular economy is all about.

-With this principle as our guide, we repurpose more than 2 million tons of organic remains every year.
-The benefits include much less waste thrown into landfills and lots of everyday items being manufactured with renewed materials.
+With this principle as our guide, we repurpose more than two million tons of organic materials every year across the American continent.
+This means less waste in landfills and more everyday items made from renewed materials.
 Driving your car, painting your house, feeding livestock… Our value-added ingredients can be found in a number of everyday tasks.

 Rendering: an impactful recycling process